 3624 Market Street, 2nd Floor West, Philadelphia, PA 19104

 What exactly is accreditation?

 Accreditation is a means of self-regulation and peer review by the educational community.
 The Middle States Commission reviews each institution in its entirety, rather than limiting itself to evaluating individual programs.

 Accreditation means that expected standards of quality and excellence have been met by an institution, including but not limited to quality faculty and academic programs, sound fiscal planning and processes, and the assessment of educational processes, especially learning and integrity.
 Simply put, the accreditation process helps assure that an institution continues to be the strongest possible institution it can be toward the aim of ensuring student success.

 How are institutions evaluated?

 The Commission utilizes 14 Standards of Accreditation and 10 Requirements of Affiliation, described in detail in the Commission publication, Characteristics of Excellence in Higher Education.
 View publication>>

 Harcum's accreditation process

-Donna Broderick (pictured at left), Program Director for Laboratory Science and Allied Health Programs and Director of Online Learning and Development, was appointed Accreditation Liaison Officer (ALO) in September of 2013.
+Donna Broderick (pictured at left), Program Director for the Laboratory Science Programs and Director of Online Learning and Development, was appointed Accreditation Liaison Officer (ALO) in September of 2013.